ShantanuKH/Advanced-Rock-Paper-Scissor-Game/README.md

 # Advanced Rock Paper Scissors Game

 This is an advanced version of the classic Rock Paper Scissors game implemented using HTML, CSS, and JavaScript.
-In addition to the basic gameplay, this version includes an auto-play feature for continuous play against the computer.
+In addition to the basic gameplay, this version includes an auto-play feature for continuous play against the computer.It is easy to play

 ## How to Play